JakubIllner/jakubillner.github.io/_posts/2022-09-30-JSON-in-autonomous-database.markdown

 to run multiple instances of the program to test performance with multiple parallel threads.
 Note that `cx_Oracle` supports both SQL and SODA interfaces.

-Here are code snippets to load JSON documents:
+Here is the code snippet to load JSON documents:

-__1., 2. and 3.
-JSON in BLOB column__

 ```
 doc_id = 0